 Your accountant may suggest that the dividend (or foreign tax credit) be utilised by a resident individual beneficiary with high marginal tax rates.
-In contrast, net capital gains can be best utilised by another beneficiary with carry forward capital losses, low-income beneficiaries with carry-forward revenue losses and minor beneficiaries able to receive excepted Trust income.
+In contrast, net capital gains can be best utilised by another beneficiary with carry-forward capital losses, low-income beneficiaries with carry-forward revenue losses and minor beneficiaries able to receive excepted Trust income.

-Because of the marginal tax rates and myriad of rules, every taxpayer is unique and benefits from one type of income, rather than another type.
+Because of the marginal tax rates and a myriad of rules, every taxpayer is unique and benefits from one type of income, rather than another type.

 In effect your streaming allows you to distribute one type of income to one beneficiary and another type of income to a different beneficiary.